We all know the purpose of cat litter; but, what if I were to tell you that it has a multitude of uses around the home?

 12. Sweeping Up

 If you run out of Swiffer cloths for your sweeper, use old kitty litter bags instead!
-Use straight from the bag or cut them up into smaller pieces.
+Use them straight from the bag or cut them up into smaller pieces.

 The abrasive texture of the litter will help pick up even more dirt and dust than a regular Swiffer cloth (especially if you have pets that shed), plus it’s free!